Hooyoung-for-AI/MABH-DMOEA/README.md

 If you find our algorithm helpful, please cite:
 Hu, Xiaolin, et al. "Hybrid response dynamic multi-objective optimization algorithm based on multi-arm bandit model."
 Information Sciences 681 (2024): 121192.

-If you have any questions, please do not hesitate to ask: xiaolin@bupu.edu.cn
+If you have any questions, please do not hesitate to ask: xiaolin@bupt.edu.cn